Architecture and the Public Good

 Author Information

-Tom Spector is Professor of Architecture at Oklahoma State University in the United States.
-He is a licensed architect and a leader in the field of architectural ethics.
+Tom Spector is emeritus Professor of Architecture at Oklahoma State University and an internationally-acknowledged leader in the ethics of architecture and in architectural writing.

 Series